freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/algorithms/avl-trees/index.md

 ->Single Right Rotation (RR Rotation)
 In RR Rotation every node moves one position to right from the current position.
 ->Left Right Rotation (LR Rotation)
 The LR Rotation is combination of single left rotation followed by single right rotation.
-In LR Roration, first every node moves one position to left then one position to right from the current position.
+In LR Rotation, first every node moves one position to left then one position to right from the current position.
 ->Right Left Rotation (RL Rotation)
 The RL Rotation is combination of single right rotation followed by single left rotation.
-In RL Roration, first every node moves one position to right then one position to left from the current position.
+In RL Rotation, first every node moves one position to right then one position to left from the current position.